 No previous experience is required.

 2-week experience (please contact us if you would like a longer stay).
-All dates
+All dates are subject to availability and minimum participant numbers:

 20-07-2026 – 03-08-2026